COVID‑19 testing and treatment

 Rapid antigen tests detect certain proteins in the virus to confirm the presence of COVID‑19.
 A sample, which can be self-collected, is taken using a swab in the nose and/or throat and can produce a result in as little as 15 minutes.

 Rapid antigen tests continue to be available through the Provincial Antigen Screening Program for any organization that is open and that has employees working on-site.

-Rapid antigen tests also continue to be available to the public for free through more than 3,200 participating grocery and pharmacy locations across the province, as well as through targeted distribution to high priority communities by High Priority Community lead agencies and community-based primary care sites.
+Rapid antigen tests also continue to be available to the public for free through more than 3,000 retail locations across the province, as well as through targeted distribution to high priority communities by High Priority Community lead agencies and community-based primary care sites.